raspberrypilearning/astropi-iss-speed/en/step_8.md

 --- /task ---

-[The Ground Sampling Distance](https://www.3dflow.net/ground-sampling-distance-calculator){:target='_blank'} site gives a `GDS` of 12648 for the High Quality Camera on the ISS.
+[The Ground Sampling Distance](https://www.3dflow.net/ground-sampling-distance-calculator){:target='_blank'} site gives a `GDS` of 38808 for the High Quality Camera on the ISS taking photos of the resolution of these examples (1096x972)..

 --- task ---